Army Officer Selection Board

 Army Officer Selection Board (AOSB) is an assessment centre used by the British Army as part of the officer selection process for the regular army and Army Reserve and related scholarship schemes.
 The board is based at Leighton House, Westbury in Wiltshire, England in a dedicated camp.
 It is commanded by the President AOSB, a colonel in the British Army, supported by a number of vice-presidents.

 AOSB is an equivalent of the Navy's Admiralty Interview Board and the Officer and Aircrew Selection Centre of the Royal Air Force.

 History

 The AOSB has its roots in the War Office Selection Boards (WOSBs), created by Army psychiatrists in 1942 during World War II.
 They involved candidates taking a three-day stay in a country house, where tests were administered including written tests of mental ability, questionnaires, leaderless group tests and interviews.
 Psychiatrists and some psychological components of the WOSBs were removed from the Boards after the war.
 The Army Officer Selection Board was known as the Regular Commissions Board (RCB).
 In 1949, the RCB moved from Sussex to its current facilities at Leighton House in Westbury, Wiltshire.
-Both Regular and Army Reserve officers are screened here.
+By 2009, both Regular and Army Reserve officers were screened here.